 We can also prepare thattai in a jiffy by tweaking this recipe a little as below:

-- Replace rice dough with store-bought raw rice flour.
+- Replace rice batter with store-bought raw rice flour or idiappa maavu.

-- Replace soaked lentils with roasted gram or roasted peanuts.
+- Replace soaked lentils with roasted gram (pottu kadalai) or roasted peanuts.

-- Add crushed peppercorns & cumin seeds by replacing curry leaves, coconut pieces, chilli, turmeric & asafoetida powder.
+- We can simply add crushed peppercorns & cumin seeds instead of curry leaves, coconut pieces, chilli, turmeric & asafoetida powder.